 - 1. The following functions of the previous project will work with zero critical errors (Errors that prevent the program from continuing) - a.
 Create instructor account - b.
 Login as an instructor - c.
 Create an assignment as an instructor - d.
 Create antipatterns as an instructor - e.
 Upload unit tests as an instructor - f.
 Upload project as a student - g.
 Identify antipatterns in uploaded code based on antipatterns for the assignment - h.
 Identify runtime and compile time errors based on tests uploaded for the assignment - 2.
-Code will run on the virtual CyBot without critical errors (Errors that prevent the program from continuing) - 3.
-Virtual CyBot results will be returned to and parsed by the program - 4.
-Create at least one antipattern relevant to each CPR E 2880 lab - 5.
+Code will be compiled by Code Composer Studio and output parsed - 3.
+Create at least one antipattern relevant to each CPR E 2880 lab - 4.
 Increase user satisfaction of UI based on survey of select CPR E 2880 students - a.
 Have a user and professor satisfaction of over 80% - b.
 Determinant by polling of students and instructors